SakethReddyVemula/web-browser-from-scratch/README.md

 ## Assumptions
 - The browser doesn't support whitespace-only text nodes.
 Real browser retain such whitespaces to correctly render make<span> </span>up as two.
 This browser won't.
 Ignoring whitespaces simplifies complexities, by avoiding a special case for whitespaces only text tags.
+- The browser doesn't support parenthesis in CSS property values.
+This inhibits us from parsing things like `calc` and `url` functions (are supported in real browsers).